brunopc-net/DocusaurusSrc/blog/2023-09-21-Outlive-your-project-bankruptcy/index.md

 Multiple solutions can avoid this problem:
 - Automated tests that act like an insurance.
 If something breaks, it will be caught and it will be shown where it's breaking.
 That way, the team will be far more comfortable editing legacy code.
 The more they are comfortable working with it, the deeper their expertise will be.
 That means faster development time and fewer errors.
 - The software team need to understand the importance of "cleaning the house" every time a feature has been done, even if it's not sexy.
 Shipping the feature in production, more often than not, doesn't mean the work is done.
 The code also requires a cleanup after that.
-- The business department needs to be conscious that putting pressure on the software team multiple times in a row to deliver faster will increase the technical dept. It can be done, but it will be at the expense of future productivity.
+- The business department needs to be conscious that putting pressure on the software team multiple times in a row to deliver faster will increase the technical debt.
+It can be done, but it will be at the expense of future productivity.

 Be aware of people that want a promotion as quick as possible.
 Like a government that borrow a lot of money to reduce taxes, they may favor the short-term productivity of the project by sacrificing the future vitality of the project.

 ## Have a double T-shape developper

-These icebergs (strategy absence and technical dept) can easily ruin your project solvency, even to the point it can threaten your organization profitability.
+These icebergs (strategy absence and technical debt) can easily ruin your project solvency, even to the point it can threaten your organization profitability.
 They have one thing in common: a lack or understanding between the software team and the business team.
 I've seen so many organizations with business and software departments not understanding and putting the blame on each other, and frankly, both were right in their recriminations.

 This is where a project manager that knows the inside-and-out of software development AND that has a business expertise is so precious.
 That person will alloy the business team to communicate in business terms (marketing strategy, upcoming finance delays, etc.) without worrying about managing a software team.
-After that, this interpret will be able to translate these needs into a complete software strategy, while teaching the business teams on the inevitable software hurdles that will occur along the way (like technical dept).
+After that, this interpret will be able to translate these needs into a complete software strategy, while teaching the business teams on the inevitable software hurdles that will occur along the way (like technical debt).

 I emphasize that it has to be one individual.
 Otherwise, what's the point?
 Having two people for this role doesn't solve the problem: it would be like hiring a duo of a French teacher that doesn't speak English and English professor that doesn't speak French to translate an English book into French.
 Good luck with that.